-Kids love peeling these eggs to find the colourful jellied Easter eggs inside – a surprise for Easter!
+Kids love peeling these eggs to find the colourful jellied Easter eggs hiding inside - a surprise for Easter!
+(Skip to recipe.)

 Cooking with Meredith